 Healthy kidneys might not be one of the most exciting things in the universe, but they beat unhealthy kidneys.

-Second, by being properly hydrated, your skin will glow, your blood pressure will be stable, and you will produce more saliva and mucus.
+Second, by being adequately hydrated, your skin will glow, your blood pressure will be stable, and you will produce more saliva and mucus.

 This last one is especially beneficial when you are sick.

-Also and perhaps more along the lines of self improvement, drinking an extra bottle of water or two throughout the day will help give you a momentary feeling of being full.
+Also, along the lines of personal development, drinking an extra bottle of water or two throughout the day will give you a momentary feeling of being full.

 This will help you stave off the desire to snack.

-And when you do snack, you might find you eat less because you are full.
+And when you snack, you might eat less because you are full.